lowjoel/kvm-guest-drivers-windows-wiki/VirtIOFS:-A-shared-file-system.md

 ## VirtIOFS for Windows

-VirtIOFS for Windows is a user mode file system, implemented using [WinFsp](https://github.com/billziss-gh/winfsp), that lets virtual machines access a directory tree on the host.
+VirtIOFS for Windows is a user mode file system, implemented using [WinFsp](https://github.com/billziss-gh/winfsp).
 VirtIOFS for Windows consists of VirtIO-powered driver and user space service.

 ## Status